 Nonetheless, the real mining for gold in Sonora is all because of the Sea of Cortez.
 The state is blessed with over 500 miles of beautiful gulf water coastline.
 In addition, the warm and sunny weather conditions make it a tourism friendly destination year-round.

-Much of the Sonora state economy rides the waves of being located on the shores of the Sea of Cortez.
+Much of the Sonora state economy rides the waves of from the shores of the Sea of Cortez.
 The ripple effect can be seen in an array of industries in Rocky Point and across the state.
 The sea provides the inspiration for tourism, real estate, investment, and of course tax revenues.
 From restaurants and retail businesses to multi-million-dollar beachfront resorts like the Sonoran Sun in Rocky Point, the sea is the attraction so many come to see in Sonora.